LAMMPS: Open-Source, High-Performance, and High-Fidelity Molecular Dynamics Code for Simulations of Chemical and Physical Processes of Materials

 Specific uses relevant to HydroGen-AWSM include:

-- Calculation of energies and structures of defects (e.g., dislocations, grain boundaries, interfaces) within solid materials
+- Calculation of energies and structures of defects within solid materials (e.g. dislocations, grain boundaries, interfaces)

-- Modeling the transition from the close-packed ions near electrodes to the diffuse bulk region in electrochemical double layers
+- Modeling the transition from the close-packed ions near electrodes to the diffuse bulk region in real double layers

 LAMMPS is designed to run on a variety of platforms from single processor, small machines to massively parallel computers, including advanced many-core and CPU/GPU architectures.
 Classical molecular dynamics is generally limited to small time scales but can resolve many equilibrium and transport processes over relevant length-scales and can leverage techniques such as parallel replica dynamics to extend accessible timescales.

 LAMMPS is a true community code with tremendous and varied capability developed over 20 years by more than a hundred contributors.
-LAMMPS provides an unrivalled range of different interatomic potentials enabling the simulation of a wide variety of materials.
-These potentials range from simple pair potentials, to the common potentials for organic and biological systems (CHARMM and AMBER) to polarizable core-shell models and complex many-body potentials such as COMB and ReaXFF, which enables modeling of a variety of fluid phase reactive chemistries, and bond order potentials, which enable high fidelity simulations of alloys and compounds.
+LAMMPS provides an unrivalled range of different interatomic potentials for oxide systems, ranging from simple pair potentials to polarizable core-shell models and complex manybody potentials such as COMB and ReaXFF, which enables modeling of a variety of fluid phase reactive chemistries.
 LAMMPS also provides interfaces to other atomistic modeling software such as KIM, QUIP and Quantum ESPRESSO.
+These capabilities allow users to quickly try out different models on a particular material and test structure, without having to repackage a lot of the input data.

 Modeling atomistic interactions of complex material systems (such as corrosion or surface oxygen exchange) will generate a deeper, more fundamental understanding of water-splitting material behavior.
 This information can be used to derive and test novel material formulations leading to discovery, or analyze failure modes in materials and test mitigation strategies.